Here's what led me to begin thinking about this.

 1. A literally infinite chain of Causes and Effects.
 This is no more implausible than the notion of some single Being's having existed "forever," which is what most monotheists believe of "God."

-If any of those possibilities is the truth, there's no point in trying to pursue them further.
+If either of those possibilities is the truth, there's no point in trying to pursue them further.

 The remaining main possibility is that everything began with an Uncaused Cause.
 But since we can't exclude the possibility of one of the outliers being the truth, no "explanation" can be more than a hypothesis.